The System of Health Qigong®

 - helps to combat stress and depression

 - Better functioning of internal organs, beneficial to people suffering from Diabetes, Heart Problem, Kidney problems etc.

 - Reduce high blood pressure

 - Improvement on mental attitude and power of perception as well as overall physical fitness

 - improvement on flexibility of joints, thus beneficial to people with Athritis.

 - Reduce the loss of Calcium thus improve bone density, thus beneficial to people suffering from Osteoporosis

 - The cardiovascular and respiratory functions are markedly improved

 Additional Sets of Health Qigong Exercises

-There are 5 more sets of Health Qigong exercises that have gone through a tough trial and assessment process, and are now available.
+5 more sets of Health Qigong exercises that have gone through a tough trial and assessment process in 2009, and became available since then.
 The British Health Qigong Association is the only body with the in-depth knowledge and expertise to teach these exercises.